 Your love of drama and theatre may lead you to pursue a meaningful career in the performing arts.
-Aspiring stage performers, directors and theatre technicians are welcome to apply to the theatre degree program at Grand Canyon University.
+Aspiring stage performers, directors and theatre technicians are welcome to apply to the drama and theatre degree program at Grand Canyon University.
 The Bachelor of Arts in Theatre and Drama introduces students to the fundamentals of the entertainment industry, from stage management and design to directing and acting.
-Theatre and drama students acquire an in-depth background in dramatic literature and theatre production, learning crucial skills that are applicable in real-world settings.
+Drama and theatre students acquire an in-depth background in dramatic literature and theatre production, learning crucial skills that are applicable in real-world settings.

-The BA in Theatre and Drama degree is offered through the College of Fine Arts and Production.
-Within GCU’s welcoming, faith-based learning community, students thrive on an invigorating curriculum that covers the art of stagecraft, including set and prop construction.
+The BA in Theatre and Drama degree is offered through the College of Arts and Media.
+Within GCU’s welcoming, faith-based learning community, theatre degree students thrive on an invigorating curriculum that covers the art of stagecraft, including set and prop construction.
 Fully qualified instructors who are experts in their fields guide students in the exploration and interpretation of acting and in dramatic literature from early Greece to contemporary times.

-All applicants to the theatre and drama Bachelor of Arts degree program are required to undergo an audition prior to acceptance.
+All applicants to the theatre and drama bachelor's degree program are required to undergo an audition prior to acceptance.

 The study of drama and theatre empowers students to become accomplished communicators, capable of connecting with a diverse range of audiences in order to share their passion for performance art.
-The coursework challenges students’ analytical and critical thinking skills, while hands-on exercises encourage students to fine-tune their acting and production skills.
-In courses such as Voice and Movement for the Stage, Fundamentals of Theatrical Design and Playwriting, students will acquire the following core competencies:
+The drama and theatre coursework challenges students’ analytical and critical thinking skills, while hands-on exercises encourage students to fine-tune their acting and production skills.
+In courses such as Voice and Movement for the Stage, Fundamentals of Theatrical Design and Playwriting, theatre degree students will acquire the following core competencies:

 - Create an original play using the theoretical aspects of dramatic literature, acting and scenography